Muslim immigration ban: Australia

 A 2016 poll found that half of all Australians wanted to ban Muslim immigration, with 49% of Australians supporting a ban.
 In a 2017 poll of 2,000 people, 48% backed a ban, 27% were undecided, and a quarter opposed it.

 In 2017, Senator and One Nation leader Pauline Hanson after the London terror attack called for a Muslim immigration ban, saying "do not pray for London, pray for Muslim ban".
-This came one year after her maiden speech called for the same Ban.
+This came one year after her maiden speech called for the same ban.

-In 2018, Senator Fraser Anning during his maiden speech called for a plebiscite to reintroduce the White Australia Policy, especially with regard to excluding Muslims.
+In 2018, Senator Fraser Anning during his maiden speech called for a plebiscite to reintroduce the White Australia policy, especially with regard to excluding Muslims.

 India

-Before he became the Chief Minister of Uttar Pradesh in 2017, minister Yogi Adityanath praised former U.S. President Trump's position on a Muslim immigration ban and stated that “similar action[s] [are] needed to contain terror activities in this country.”
+Before he became the Chief Minister of Uttar Pradesh in 2017, minister Yogi Adityanath praised U.S. President Trump's position on a Muslim immigration ban and stated that “similar action[s] [are] needed to contain terror activities in this country.”

+The Indian government introduced a migrant law (the Citizenship Amendment Act, or CAA) that excluded Muslims from applying for fast-tracked asylum (under claims of religious persecution) from Afghanistan, Bangladesh, and Pakistan.